This section gives concise but essential information on ScienceSuit environment which is essential to correctly use the software.

 These are the identifiers which you are either prohibited to use or should definitely not use as variable names.

 The identifiers reserved by Lua (please see section 3.1) cannot be used as variable names.
 The internal Lua engine will issue an error if you do so.
 The reserved identifiers are (from the Lua manual):

 local nil not or repeat return then true until while

 For example, in the following we attempt to use and and if as variable names:

 [string " and=3"]:1: unexpected symbol near 'and'

 [string " if=2"]:1: unexpected symbol near 'if'

 It is clearly seen that, Lua will issue an error should we attempt to use reserved words as variable names.

-The identifiers used by ScienceSuit system, should not be used as variable names.
-These are:
+The identifiers used by ScienceSuit system and should not be used as variable names.
+These are: std, iup and SYSTEM

 --Now we are assigning a value to std